What Are Building Diagnostics?

 Building diagnostics is the process of determining the causes and solutions to problems in buildings.

 Building diagnostics are the holistic process of data collection methods and techniques regarding tracking and analysis, and of future prediction of faults, abnormalities, and defects in the condition, internal environment and/or performance of the equipment that makes up a buildings' infrastructure.
 The three main types include commissioning, sensor-based monitoring, and investigation diagnostics.
-This process can be carried out unaided (using naked eye) but often aided by advanced technology such as equipment-level performance tracking devices and other IoT-based sensors.
+This process can be carried out unaided (using naked eye) but often aided by advanced technology such as equipment-level performance tracking devices and other building sensors.

 The end product of building diagnostics is a prediction of impending defects/faults in equipment and suggestion of appropriate remedial solutions.